 ASPIRE is a space where you can get really deep with people and also have fun with others.
 ASPIRE is an environment where you can express yourself authentically and fully.
 Most importantly, ASPIRE is a home away from home.
 ASPIRE is a new family.

-Students can participate in the program as a Student Coordinator, Peer Mentor, or Peer Mentee.
+Students can participate in the program as an ASPIRE Coordinator, Peer Mentor, or Peer Mentee.

-- Student Coordinators are leaders working to provide support and guidance for Peer Mentors and Mentees.
-Student Coordinators ensure that Peer Mentors and Mentees develop a meaningful mentoring experience.
-Student Coordinators engage in weekly planning meetings, organize monthly ASPIRE Circle group activities, and facilitate ASPIRE group discussions.
+- ASPIRE Program Coordinators are paid student leaders that develop, coordinate, and facilitate the ASPIRE program.
+ASPIRE Coordinators also work to provide support and guidance for Peer Mentors and Mentees.
+ASPIRE Coordinators ensure that Peer Mentors and Mentees develop a meaningful mentoring experience.
+ASPIRE Coordinators engage in weekly planning meetings, organize monthly ASPIRE Circle group activities, and facilitate ASPIRE group discussions.

-- Peer Mentors work one-on-one with Mentees to provide support and guide Mentees throughout the year.
-In addition, each mentor will be paired up with another mentor, along with their respective mentees, to create family pods.
+- Peer Mentors are volunteer leaders that work one-on-one with Mentees to provide support and guide Mentees throughout the year.
+Peer Mentors are essential to ASPIRE and facilitate the experience of Mentees in the program.
+Each mentor will be paired up with another mentor, along with their respective mentees, to create family pods.
 Family pods will serve to build community and create social support systems for mentees and mentors.
 There will be group events that provide opportunities for Mentors and Mentees to engage in-person with social and educational activities.
 These group events also provide opportunities for Mentors and Mentees to meet other family groups and develop community as a cohort.

-- Peer Mentees work closely with their Mentors for support at campus.
+- Peer Mentees join ASPIRE and work closely with their Mentors for support at campus.
 Throughout the year, Mentees connect with their Mentor for one-on-ones, hangout in their family pods, and participate in ASPIRE Circle activities to cultivate a variety of experiences.